GliaX/faceshield/README.md

 The goal of this project is to create a low cost, high quality, reusable face shield that can be quickly deployed.

-This face shield is currently in use in London Health Sciences Centre in the Emergency Department.
+This face shield is currently in use in London, Canada, the West Bank and Gaza Strip.

-This face shield is made by Mike Doell (@mike_doell)
+This face shield's 3D printed design was made by Jake Bender.
+Contributors include Mike Doell (@mike_doell) and Mosaic Manufacturing.
+The injection-molded design was made by Abd Aliwa and Steve Plimmer and can be found at [this branch of the repository](https://github.com/GliaX/faceshield/tree/injection-mold).

 To purchase, go to https://store.glia.org

 # Bill of Materials
-## Printed parts
+## Molded parts
 * 1 head piece (headpiece.stl)
-* 1 buckle (buckle.stl)

 ## Other hardware
-* 50cm x 1cm Elastic strap
+* 60cm x 1cm Elastic strap
-* Large: 28cm x 25cm x 0.125mm (5mil or greater) clear plastic sheet such as Mylar (facesheet-large.svg)
+* Large: 28cm x 25cm with a thickness of 0.254mm clear plastic sheet such as Mylar (facesheet-large.svg)
-* Small (default): 28cm x 23cm x 0.125mm (5mil or greater) clear plastic sheet such as Mylar (facesheet-small.svg)
+* Small (default): 28cm x 23cm with a thickness of 0.254mm clear plastic sheet such as Mylar (facesheet-small.svg)

-# Print instructions
+# Molding instructions
-* Use PETG or ABS
-* Layer height: 0.3mm
-* Use PrusaSlicer 2.2 or above to import 3MF file
-* Modify filament and printer settings as needed.
-* **DO NOT MODIFY PRINT SETTINGS**
-* Export and print
+* Ensure 1-2 degrees of draft angle on all vertical faces inside of cavity to facilitate demolding of injected part.
+* Consult the specification sheet of the materials manufacturer for injection temperatures, pressures and speed.
+* The injection cycle time is approximately 70 seconds using high-density polypropylene.

 # Mylar sheet Instructions
-* Cut the mylar sheet with a laser cutter or die cutting machine if available.
+* Cut the mylar sheet with a laser cutter or die cutting machine if available
 * If a cutter is not available, you may manually cut the sheets to 28cm x 25cm.
 Consider rounding corners as per template